eush77/cmpby/README.md

 [david]: https://david-dm.org/eush77/cmpby
 [david-badge]: https://david-dm.org/eush77/cmpby.png

-Make comparator from key function, less function, or both.
+Make comparator from key function or less function.

 Comparator is a function that given two arguments `a` and `b` returns a number that is:
   - negative if `a` precedes `b`;